 When bony overgrowths of the spine exert pressure on the spinal nerves, some healthcare providers may recommend a laminectomy, in which a surgeon removes the part of the spinal bone.
 This surgery, unfortunately, often fails to relieve back pain or makes the pain worse.

-Center for Pain Management specializes in alleviating post laminectomy pain.
+Center for Pain Management in Indianapolis specializes in alleviating post laminectomy pain.
 If you’ve had back surgery and are still in pain, our minimally invasive pain relief solutions may be able to help you.
 Contact us today to schedule a consultation: (317) 706-7246.

 Pain following back surgery may be due to: